iceamdeveloper/iceam/wp-content/plugins/event-tickets/readme.txt

  === Event Tickets ===

-Contributors: ModernTribe, borkweb, aguseo, barry.hughes, bordoni, brianjessee, cliffpaulick, courane01, faction23, GeoffBel, geoffgraham, ggwicz, jbrinley, jentheo, leahkoerper, lucatume, mastromktg, MZAWeb, neillmcshea, nicosantos, patriciahillebrandt, peterchester, reid.peifer, roblagatta, ryancurban, shane.pearlman, tribecari, vicskf, zbtirrell
+Contributors: ModernTribe, borkweb, bordoni, barry.hughes, aguseo, brianjessee, cliffpaulick, courane01, faction23, GeoffBel, geoffgraham, ggwicz, jbrinley, jentheo, leahkoerper, lucatume, mastromktg, MZAWeb, neillmcshea, nicosantos, patriciahillebrandt, peterchester, reid.peifer, roblagatta, ryancurban, shane.pearlman, vicskf, zbtirrell
 Tags: RSVP, events, tickets, event management, calendar, ticket sales, community, registration, api, dates, date, posts, workshop, conference, meeting, seminar, concert, summit, ticket integration, event ticketing
 Requires at least: 4.5
-Tested up to: 4.9.1
+Tested up to: 4.9.5
-Stable tag: 4.6.3
+Stable tag: 4.7.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Event Tickets allows your visitors to RSVP to events on your site.
+Event Tickets allows your visitors to RSVP and buy tickets to events on your site.
 Also works seamlessly with The Events Calendar.

 == Description ==

-Event Tickets provides a simple way for visitors to RSVP to your events.
-As a standalone plugin, it enables you to add RSVP functionality to posts or pages.
-When paired with [The Events Calendar](http://m.tri.be/18tg), you can add that same RSVP functionality directly to your event listings.
+Event Tickets provides a simple way for visitors to RSVP or purchase tickets to your events.
+As a standalone plugin, it enables you to add RSVPs or tickets to posts or pages.
+When paired with [The Events Calendar](http://m.tri.be/18tg), you can add that same functionality directly to your event listings.

-Admins are able to access RSVP information from the backend, allowing them to check in registered attendees with ease when your event begins.
-For free events, Events Tickets allows you to own the entire event management process within your WordPress site.
+Sell tickets to your events by connecting your PayPal business account to your site.
+PayPal handles the transactions so you can focus on event management!
+Admins can view attendee information from the backend, allowing them to check in registered attendees with ease when your event begins.

 <strong>Check out [Event Tickets Plus](http://m.tri.be/18th) and [other add-ons](http://m.tri.be/2a)</strong>

-><strong>Sell tickets on your site!</strong>
 >Take full control of the event ticketing process and customize it to suit your needs.
 Event Tickets Plus uses your favorite e-commerce provider to keep users on your site from start to finish.
+Advanced ticket functionality allows you to share capacity between tickets so you can always sell out without selling over.
 Configure custom attendee registration forms to collect information like t-shirt size or food preferences.
 >[Upgrade to Event Ticket Plus now](http://m.tri.be/18th).
 >

-= BUILT SOLID & SUPPORTED =
+= Built solid & supported =

-The team at Modern Tribe stands by our work and offers light support every Wednesday to the community via the WordPress.org support forums.
+The team at Modern Tribe stands by our work and offers light support weekly for the community via the WordPress.org support forums.
 Feel free to ask a question if you're having a problem with implementation or if you find bugs.
 Looking for help NOW or need a deeper level of support?
-Add the [premium add-on plugin](http://m.tri.be/18th) and you get access to premium support forums with 24-48 hour response times on weekdays.
+Add [Event Tickets Plus](http://m.tri.be/18th) to get access to premium support forums with 24-48 hour response times on weekdays.

+Just getting started?
+Check out the [New User Primer](http://m.tri.be/18ti) for an introduction to features, settings, and functionality.

-Enjoy using Event Tickets, know how to get under the hood and want to make money helping people?
+Do you enjoy using Event Tickets, know how to make customizations and tweaks, and want to make money helping people?
 We're growing our community team and would love to hear from you.
 If you're interested, [check this out!](http://m.tri.be/mk)

-= PLUG-N-PLAY & HIGHLY CUSTOMIZABLE =
+= Plug-n-play & highly customizable =

 Event Tickets is built to work out of the box: it doesn't use a shortcode (nor is one available).
-Just turn it on, configure the settings to match your needs and you'll be taking RSVPs within minutes.
+Just turn it on, configure the settings to match your needs and you'll be taking RSVPs and selling tickets within minutes.

 By developers, for developers... it's ready to be the foundation for your wildest hack sessions.
 Complete with a skeleton stylesheet to theme fast and efficiently, loads of tools including partial template overrides, a host of template tags, hooks and filters, [careful documentation](http://m.tri.be/eu), as well as a [library of free extensions](http://m.tri.be/ext).
 Events Tickets is built FOR people who build websites.

 Whether your vision is big or small, we have you in mind.

-= FEATURES =
+= Features =

-Just getting started?
-Definitely watch and read through the [New User Primer](http://m.tri.be/18ti) before going much further.

 * Visitors can RSVP to events
+* Visitors can purchase tickets to events
-* Add RSVP to posts, pages, or any custom post type
+* Add RSVPs and tickets to posts, pages, or any custom post type
+* Admins can collect ticket fees by connecting their PayPal business account
-* Works out of the box with The Events Calendar
+* Works out of the box with [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/)
-* Upgrade to [Event Tickets Plus](http://m.tri.be/18th) to sell tickets using WooCommerce and Easy Digital Downloads
 * Completely responsive from mobile to tablet to desktop
 * Tested on the major theme frameworks such as Avada, Genesis, Woo Themes, Thesis and many more.
-* Internationalized & Translated
+* Internationalized & translated
-* Extensive Template Tags for Customization
+* Extensive template tags for customization
-* Hook & Filters up the wazoo
+* Hooks & filters galore

-Looking for something else?
-We've got add-ons available to take your calendar to the next level.
+Upgrade to [Event Tickets Plus](http://m.tri.be/18th) for advanced ticket sales using WooCommerce and Easy Digital Downloads Looking for something else?
+We've got [add-ons available](http://m.tri.be/2a) to take your calendar to the next level.

-= Event Tickets Plus =

-Get premium support and add paid ticketing features with [Event Tickets Plus](http://m.tri.be/18wg).
-This includes the ability to sell tickets, collect sales, and manage attendees all from within your WordPress dashboard!
-We currently support WooCommerce or Easy Digital Downloads.

-= The Events Calendar =

-[The Events Calendar](https://wordpress.org/plugins/the-events-calendar/) lets you create and manage your calendar of events with ease.
-It is a carefully crafted, extensible plugin that lets you easily share your events.

-While The Events Calendar is a full featured plugin, you can upgrade to [Events Calendar PRO](http://m.tri.be/2c) and take it to the next level.
-Add recurring events, a whole range of new views ( week / map / photo / venue / organizer) & widgets (calendar / featured venue / week / event countdown), custom event attributes, default content, location search, much more!

-= Bulk Event Import =

-Fill your calendar with events from your favorite sources, including Facebook, Meetup, Google Calendar, iCalendar, CSV, and ICS.
-[Event Aggregator](http://m.tri.be/197u) provides a convenient dashboard to manage scheduled imports, manual imports, filters, one-way sync, import history, and more.

-= User-Submitted Events =

-Running a community calendar?
-[Community Events](http://m.tri.be/2g) lets users add events directly to your calendar without needing access to your admin.

-= Advanced User Search & Filters =

-Have so many amazing events that your users get overwhelmed?
-[Filter Bar](http://m.tri.be/52) adds a configurable set of filters to your event pages so users can view and search for the exact events that interest them.

-= Integrate With Eventbrite =

-Connect your calendar with your Eventbrite.com account!
-[Eventbrite Tickets](http://m.tri.be/18wf) allows you to import/export between The Events Calendar and Eventbrite, and incorporate ticket sales.

-= SUBMITTING PATCHES =
+= Submitting Patches =

-If you've identified a bug and want to submit a patch, we'd welcome it at our [GitHub page for Event Tickets](https://github.com/moderntribe/event-tickets).
-Simply cue up your proposed patch as a pull request, and we'll review as part of our [release cycle](http://m.tri.be/release-schedule) and merge into the codebase if appropriate from there.
-(If a pull request is rejected, we'll do our best to tell you why).
+If you've identified a bug and have a fix, we'd welcome it at our [GitHub page for Event Tickets](https://github.com/moderntribe/event-tickets).
+Simply submit a pull request so we can review as part of our [release cycle](http://m.tri.be/release-schedule) and merge into the codebase if appropriate from there.
+If a pull request is rejected, we'll do our best to tell you why.
 Users whose pull requests are accepted will receive credit in the plugin's changelog.
 For more information, check out the readme at our GitHub page.
 Happy coding!

 == Installation ==